 A control must cycle through its in this order:

-The property can be used to indicate whether the user has acted on a control.
-For example, a check box can appear checked and dimmed, indicating an indeterminate state.
+The value can be used to indicate whether the user has acted on a control.
+For example, a check box can be displayed as both checked and dimmed, which indicates an indeterminate state.

 Creating an indeterminate state is different from disabling the control.
 Consequently, a check box in the indeterminate state can still receive the focus.
-When the user clicks an indeterminate control the cycles to its next value.
+When the user clicks an indeterminate control, the value cycles to the next value.

 For a list of the operating systems and browsers that are supported by Silverlight, see Supported Operating Systems and Browsers.